Tuesday, September 30, 2008

 Anniversary Weekend Part 1

 Afterwards, we strolled through the Matakana Farmers Market which is hosted every Saturday by this quaint little town.
 Not only can you pick up choice local produce and nibbles, but you can bring your knife, axe or sheers to be sharpened for free!
 Although this market may cater to the farming locals it also a very popular and trendy place for us Jafa's to get away for the day.
+It was so enjoyable to walk around and enjoy the music and the food, we will definitely have to go back.

 photos from Flickr